jimsyyap/nvim/README.md

 ## TODO

-- upon update, getting error, colorscheme not found. reinstall lazynvim, adding old configs step at a time
-- missing droids could be in gitsigns.nvim.
-See https://www.lazyvim.org/plugins/editor
 - left sidebar with numbers too wide?
 How to fix (actually, not so bad)
-- Create colorscheme.lua for all color config
+- Create colorscheme.lua for all color config...tokyonight no joy
 - Howto colorscheme flavor of the month?

 ### change/updates

+- missing droids in gitsigns.nvim.
+See https://www.lazyvim.org/plugins/editor
 - text.lua seems to be culprit modifiable error.
 Fix? mv file to ftdetect...
 - test plugins/disabled.lua, disabled gitsigns.
 After save, the thing on left sidebar doesnt show anymore.
 Joy?
 - MasonInstalled clangd, tsserver 18jun2024